 01 of 15

-These plants of China and Japan can be grown in planting zones 5-7.
-Andromeda shrubs can reach 6-8 feet tall and achieve a similar spread.
+These natives of China and Japan are suitable for U.S. Department of Agriculture hardiness zones 5 to 7.
+The shrubs can reach 6 to 8 feet in height, with a similar spread.
 Grow them in a moist, well-drained, acidic soil.
-They prefer partial shade but will tolerate more shade (although flowering may be reduced).
-These bushes are deer-resistant shrubs.
+They prefer partial shade, but will also tolerate deeper shade, although flowering may be reduced with less sunlight.
+These bushes are deer-resistant.

-Cultivars have been developed that have more to offer than the original species plant.
-For example, two cultivars known for bearing new growth that is a fiery reddish color are:
+Several cultivars are available that improve on the original species.
+For example, two cultivars known for bearing new growth that is a fiery reddish color include "Red Mill" and "Mountain Fire."

 02 of 15